seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/uncut.md

 The wrath of cruel Creon; who endured
 The beaks of ravens, talents of the kites,
 And pecks of crows in the foul fields of Thebes.
-He will not suffer us to bum their bones,
+He will not suffer us to burn their bones,
 To urn their ashes, nor to take th' offense
 Of mortal loathsomeness from the blest eye
 Of holy Phoebus, but infects the winds